ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 - ``*_unc-cv.nii.gz``: Structure-wise measure of uncertainty derived from the coefficient of variation of the volume of a given connected object across the Monte Carlo samples.
 The higher a given voxel value is, the more uncertain is the prediction for this voxel.
-- ``*_unc-iou.nii.gz``: Structuve-wise measure of uncertainty derived from the Intersection-over-Union of the predictions of a given connected object across the Monte Carlo samples.
+- ``*_unc-iou.nii.gz``: Structure-wise measure of uncertainty derived from the Intersection-over-Union of the predictions of a given connected object across the Monte Carlo samples.
 The lower a given voxel value is, the more uncertain is the prediction for this voxel.